-EPA even recognizes in the economic analysis of the proposed repeal that the failure to "model all relevant regional interactions-i.e., how climate change impacts in other regions of the world could affect the United States, through pathways such as global migration, economic destabilization, and political destabilization"-represents a major challenge to estimating a domestic-only social cost of methane.
+EPA even recognizes in the draft regulatory impact analysis that the failure to "model all relevant regional interactions-i.e., how climate change impacts in other regions of the world could affect the United States, through pathways such as global migration, economic destabilization, and political destabilization"-represents a major challenge to estimating a domestic-only social cost of greenhouse gases.
 EPA also notes that the National Academies of Sciences concluded that it "is important to consider what constitutes a domestic impact in the case of a global pollutant that could have international implications that impact the United States."
 Yet after acknowledging the serious deficiencies in its own domestic-only estimate, EPA fails to address these shortcomings and account for spillovers in any meaningful way.
 EPA therefore arbitrarily ignores an important factor.